Pitchnogle/adt-c/README.md

 ### Build Instructions

-The code herein is intented for an out-of-source build
+The code herein is intended for an out-of-source build

 ```
 mkdir build